 Step outside into the vast acreage and there are visual senses that will take days to absorb.
-There are orchards of mangoes, papayas and guavas that would make my Filipino family drool with envy.
-Horse stables with a stable hand to assist you should you decide to take a beach stroll with these gentle beings.
+Miles of trails that will guide you through orchards of mangoes, papayas and guavas that would make my Filipino family drool with envy.
+There were horse stables with a stable hand to assist you should you decide to take a beach stroll with these gentle beings.
 A small pond is home to ducks and fish.
 I even spotted some local chickens roaming around the land.
 Truly, while visiting, it's like you've reached the Baja life.

 A secluded, private beach was a short two minute walk away.
-While it proved to be a very serene and romantic place to stroll, swimming is prohibited due to rough surf and strong currents.
-We have high hopes for a pool to be installed one day in order to find some water relief.
+While it proved to be a very serene and romantic place to stroll along the shoreline, swimming is prohibited due to rough surf and strong currents but can be a nice relief to cool off your feet.

 Photography by Casey Liu

 Having grown up in cookie cutter south Orange County, my early exposure to home design were track homes in monochromatic peach tones.
 Row after row after row of sameness.

 I moved to Los Angeles right out of college and it was there that my horizons expanded.
 City living was nothing like my suburban youth.
 From apartments nestled inside high rises to studios created out of garages, I learned that the word "home" came in many different forms.

 Part of my dream for 6th and Detroit is to help people make "home" real and tangible.
 Whether it's a personal intimate space, or if it's a family vacation home, 6th and Detroit can help foster those unique touches that really make your space, or your guests space, beautiful.